+I'll let you in on a little secret.
+I don't really like tuna.
 It's sad but true.
 However, I love this healthy Avocado Tuna Salad!
 The creamy avocado really adds great texture and flavor, and I love the crunch of the celery and onions in each bite.
 Can I taste the tuna?
 Yes.
 But you know what?
 I actually enjoy it when it swims among all those other great flavors!

 Get it?
 "Swims"!
 I made a tuna joke.

 Mayo Free Tuna Salad

 The creaminess of avocado makes it an excellent substitution for mayo in this recipe.
 Not only is avocado infinitely healthier, but it also adds quite a bit more flavor.
 This is one of the rare instances where healthier food actually tastes better!

 Another option people use for mayo free tuna salads is Greek yogurt.
 That is also a good substitution, as it is more akin to traditional mayonnaise, however, I think avocado makes it taste better.

 - Tuna - I used these pouch tuna packets because I think they have better flavor.
 However, canned tuna works just as well.
 Regardless of which you choose, be sure to drain the water or oil.